 Major Project Needs

 The needs assessment included costs for major representative projects in the focus parks in the near term that have not yet been programmed.
-These projects represent a significant potential investment by the Intermountain Region in developing and maintaining the transportation system at the level required to meet its needs.
-A sample of major projects is provided in Figure 7-3.
+These projects represent a significant potential investment

 Figure 7-3.
 Significant Projects in Focus Parks